bmarolleau/paiv-ibmi/README.md

 ### How to use the app

-The app has a toogle button, check it to start making call to
+The app has a toogle button, check it to start making call to power AI Vision API.
+You can also choose any camera connected to the computer.

 ![alt text](https://github.ibm.com/Lucile-Jerber/outOfStockGISC/blob/master/app/public/images/readme.png)